-Bella is a sophomore, and this is her second term on the Gazette/GraniteBayToday.org staff.
+Bella is a junior, and this is her second year on the Gazette/GraniteBayToday.org staff.
 She is the online editor.

 Commentary: Say aloe to some leafy friends

 Studies show keeping house plants around improves health and overall well-being

 Jerry is an echeveria succulent who graces the cubicle desk shared by me and my friend.

 I haven’t known the little guy for long, but his smooth leaves have a gradient from lime to grape that hypnotize the eye.